-- Governing law: An elected or appointed "officer" may not qualify as a candidate for another state, district, county or municipal public office if the terms or any part of the terms would overlap with each other if the person were to be elected or appointed and did not resign from the office the person presently holds. (s.
-99.012(3), F.S.) - Who is an "officer"?
+- Governing law1: An elected or appointed "officer" may not qualify as a candidate for another state, district, county or municipal public office if the terms or any part of the terms would overlap with each other if the person were to be elected and did not resign from the office the person presently holds.2 Also, any officer who qualifies for federal public office must resign from his or her presently-held office if the terms, or any part, thereof, would overlap with each other.3 (See, however, the "Exceptions to the resign-to-run law" below.) - Who is an "officer"?
 An "officer" is any elected or appointed person who has the authority to exercise the sovereign powers pertaining to an office recognized under the State Constitution or state laws.
 With respect to a municipality, an "officer" means a person, whether elected or appointed, who has the authority to exercise municipal power as provided by the State Constitution, state laws, or municipal charter. (s.
-99.012(1), F.S.)1 "Officers" include, but are not limited to: mayors, city and county commissioners, state legislators, supervisors of elections, sheriffs, property appraisers, judges, school board members, superintendents of school, state attorneys and public defenders, municipal fire chiefs, medical examiners, and elected hospital board and airport authority members.

-• Exceptions to the resign-to-run law:
+99.012(1), F.S.)4 "Officers" include, but are not limited to: mayors, city and county commissioners, state legislators, supervisors of elections, sheriffs, property appraisers, judges, school board members, superintendents of school, state attorneys and public defenders, municipal fire chiefs, medical examiners, and elected hospital board and airport authority members. - Exceptions to the resign-to-run law: - Political party offices.5 - o Persons serving without salary on an appointed board or authority.6 - Persons holding federal office.7 - An elected officer running for federal office if the term of office presently held is scheduled to expire and be filled by election in the same primary and general election period as the federal office the officer is seeking.8